mayhugh82/WordGuessGame/README.md

 ### Attached to Portfolio

-This link was attached to the Trivia Image on my Portfolio - [ResponsivePortfolio](https://mayhugh82.github.io/Responsive-Portfolio/portfolio.html)
+This link was attached to the Disney Image on my Portfolio - [DianaPortfolio](https://mayhugh82.github.io/DianaPortfolio/)

 ## Authors